macromaniac/TypescriptWebAuthFlowExample/README.md

 SETUP
 -----------------
-[Register a new github application](https://github.com/settings/applications/new), set its callback to provider_cb then get the clientId and clientSecret, put them into ConfigFile.ts

 [Publish a chrome extension](https://chrome.google.com/webstore/developer/dashboard) (make it so only you can see it) copy the public key found under more info in the dashboard (do not inclue the -----BEGIN PUBLIC KEY----- part) into the "key" field within the manifest.json file.

+[Register a new github application](https://github.com/settings/applications/new), set its callback to "https://<extension-id>.chromiumapp.org/provider_cb" where extension ID is found from the chrome developer dashboard (As an aside, the "provider_cb" part must match the one found in the ConfigFile.ts), then get the clientId and clientSecret from the github application dashboard and put them into ConfigFile.ts.

 Run the extension by enabling developer mode in chrome and hitting the "load unpacked extension" button under manage extension and selecting the
 [EXT](/TestExt/EXT) folder